VishalLakshmiNarayanan/PhishGuard-/ai-based-phishing-detection/README.md

 4. Push to your branch: `git push origin feature/my-feature`
 5. Open a Pull Request

-## Authors
+## Contributors
+The following people contributed to the original version of this project:

-1. Sai Teja Alasyam
+- Sai Teja Alasyam
-2. Akash Sateesha
+- Akash Sateesha
-3. Vishal Lakshmi Narayanan
-4. Aarya Choudhary
-5. Aditya Rallapalli
+- Aditya Rallapalli
-6. Ajita Bhardwaj
-7. Lekshman Babu Devendra Babu
-8. Maanesh Mohanraj